This is a provisional version of the competition rules. If you have any feedback, please contact .

 - watches of any type.

-For the case of snacks, the host organizing committee will provide all contestants with some amount of snacks.
+For the case of snacks, the competition site organisers shall provide all contestants with some amount of snacks.
 In cases when a contestant would still like to bring in snacks, the contestant should make sure that the snacks are not noisy or smelly, and are not disturbing for other contestants in any other way.
 In case of complaints from other contestants during the contest, the snack might be removed.

 Any electronic or printed materials provided by the organizers during a competition round may be used by the contestants (e.g., a Users Guide to the Contest System or any electronic documentation or reference manuals provided in the installed contest environment or on the provided grading system).